-Before my mom died, I was headed to the life of healer and counselor.
+Even before my mom died, I was headed to the life of a healer and counselor.
 Friends, family and strangers often sought me out for help.
 After her death, I pledged to find out what was behind her misery and her cancer.
 I wanted to do something about the incredible suffering I witnessed in the world.
 It was at that time that I committed to spending my life researching the answers to my questions, so that I could help others heal their lives and to prevent such suffering.
-In sharing my experience, I hope to help others avoid all the time and money it took me to heal.
-I missed out on a lot of my life, and for my mom it was far worse, as it is for many people.
+In sharing my experience, I hope to help others have an easier healing journey than I did.

 Blocks to the Emotional Healing Process

-Avoid drinking alcohol, smoking marijuana, and all mind-altering drugs.
-It is amazing how many people lie to themselves about the amount of alcohol they drink and why, or smoke pot to relax and take the edge off.
+One common issue is using too much alcohol, weed and all mind-altering drugs.
+It is amazing how many people lie to themselves about the amount of alcohol they drink and why, or smoke weed to relax and take the edge off.
 In truth, these individuals are numbing themselves out and in doing so, separate from and ignore their deeper feelings and needs.
 If you want great health and happiness, I encourage you to notice instances where you may feel pulled toward something that allows you to suppress or “turn away” from anxiety, fear, and emotional difficulties.
 Instead, do all you can to turn toward your own experience, to make it more conscious, to feel it more.
 Every time you suppress or mask uncomfortable feelings or emotional pain you are going down the path to disease, cancer, heart attacks, failed relationships, failed businesses, and all kinds of troubles.
 Furthermore, using ‘sacred herbs’ or hallucinogenic drugs to gain consciousness or enlightenment is complete foolishness and entirely unnecessary.

 Lastly, do not get in the habit of using over-the-counter medications or even health supplements to suppress your symptoms.
 Make up your mind to heal the real causes behind your symptoms.